 Make your newsletter an indispensable part of your employees routine.
 Consistently delivering important information in an easy-to-digest format is a surefire way to keep your employees’ attention.

 Do you have an internal company blog?
-Feature a round-up of the top articles featuring employees, product launches and more within your internal newsletter.
+Feature a round-up of the top articles featuring employees, product launches, and more within your internal newsletter.

 Key takeaway: If you want to use the employee newsletter to increase employee engagement, get right to the point and provide only the most relevant information.
 A straightforward but perhaps the most critical of all company newsletter ideas.

-Key Takeaway: Even if you do everything right, you’ll still get skimmers.
+Key takeaway: Even if you do everything right, you’ll still get skimmers.
 If you have some employee newsletter ideas floating around in your head, test it out with one of our experts.

 Key takeaway: Employees like to know the “why” behind what they’re being asked to look at.
 Learn how to include CTAs in your employee newsletters using email templates.

-12. Use aesthetics to emphasize key ideas
+21. Use aesthetics to emphasize key ideas

-Famous Footwear uses handwritten fonts to draw readers attention.
+Famous Footwear uses handwritten fonts to draw readers’ attention.
 Aside from the title, this draws the eye in immediately.

 Key takeaway: Employee eyes get caught on the most important information.
 Variety in text will lower the chances of newsletter skimming.

-13. Use list infographics to get everything read
+22. Use infographics to get everything read

 If it fits your context, don’t shy away from the chance to use a strong infographic.
 If your recipients open an employee newsletter chock-full of text, they’re going to either skim it or exit out of it because it seems overwhelming.

-Visually offers videos, infographics, reports, presentations and more.
+Visually offers videos, infographics, reports, presentations, and more.
 Below is an example for an animated holiday employee newsletter, perfect for rounding up company events and milestones at the end of the year.

-14. Job postings and career development
+24. Job postings and career development

 You can also help employees advance their careers by letting them know of any workshops, webinars, events your company is willing to pay for that they can attend.